mihanizator/developer-site/config-1_x_0.md

 ?> introduced in 1.1.0

-?> Client & Projext
+?> Client & Project

-Proxy-public handler forwards all traffic to the publicly available HTTPS upstream.
+Proxy-public handler forwards all traffic to a publicly available HTTPS upstream.

 ```yaml
 kind: proxy-public